luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample4-AskAboutYourPDF-VectorStoreRAG-version2/README.md

 }
 ```

-Why not try the semantic kernel documentation as your input.
+Why not try the semantic kernel documentation as your input

-You can download it as a PDF from the https://learn.microsoft.com/en-us/semantic-kernel/overview/ page.
+You can download it as a PDF from the https://learn.microsoft.com/en-us/semantic-kernel/overview/ page

 See the Download PDF button at the bottom of the page.

-### Azure OpenAI Chat Completion
+### 2.2.
+Azure OpenAI Chat Completion

-For Azure OpenAI Chat Completion, you need to add the following secrets:
+For **Azure OpenAI Chat Completion**, you need to add the following secrets:

 ```cli
 dotnet user-secrets set "AIServices:AzureOpenAI:Endpoint" "https://<yourservice>.openai.azure.com"
 dotnet user-secrets set "AIServices:AzureOpenAI:ChatDeploymentName" "<your deployment name>"
 ```

-Note that the code doesn't use an API Key to communicate with Azure Open AI, but rather an `AzureCliCredential` so no api key secret is required.
+Note that the code doesn't use an **API Key** to communicate with Azure Open AI, but rather an **AzureCliCredential** so no api key secret is required

-### OpenAI Chat Completion
+### 2.3.
+OpenAI Chat Completion

-For OpenAI Chat Completion, you need to add the following secrets:
+For **OpenAI Chat Completion**, you need to add the following secrets:

 ```cli
 dotnet user-secrets set "AIServices:OpenAI:ModelId" "<your model id>" dotnet user-secrets set "AIServices:OpenAI:ApiKey" "<your api key>"
 ```

-Optionally, you can also provide an Org Id
+Optionally, you can also provide an **Org Id**

 ```cli
 dotnet user-secrets set "AIServices:OpenAI:OrgId" "<your org id>"
 ```

-### Azure OpenAI Embeddings
+### 2.4.
+Azure OpenAI Embeddings

-For Azure OpenAI Embeddings, you need to add the following secrets:
+For **Azure OpenAI Embeddings**, you need to add the following secrets:

 ```cli
 dotnet user-secrets set "AIServices:AzureOpenAIEmbeddings:Endpoint" "https://<yourservice>.openai.azure.com"
 dotnet user-secrets set "AIServices:AzureOpenAIEmbeddings:DeploymentName" "<your deployment name>"
 ```

-Note that the code doesn't use an API Key to communicate with Azure Open AI, but rather an `AzureCliCredential` so no api key secret is required.
+Note that the code doesn't use an **API Key** to communicate with Azure Open AI, but rather an **AzureCliCredential** so no api key secret is required

-### OpenAI Embeddings
+### 2.5.
+OpenAI Embeddings

-For OpenAI Embeddings, you need to add the following secrets:
+For **OpenAI Embeddings**, you need to add the following secrets:

 ```cli
 dotnet user-secrets set "AIServices:OpenAIEmbeddings:ModelId" "<your model id>" dotnet user-secrets set "AIServices:OpenAIEmbeddings:ApiKey" "<your api key>"
 ```

-Optionally, you can also provide an Org Id
+Optionally, you can also provide an **Org Id**

 ```cli
 dotnet user-secrets set "AIServices:OpenAIEmbeddings:OrgId" "<your org id>"
 ```

-### Azure AI Search
+### 2.6.
+Azure AI Search

-If you want to use Azure AI Search as your vector store, you will need to create an instance of Azure AI Search and add
-the following secrets here:
+If you want to use **Azure AI Search** as your vector store, you will need to create an instance of Azure AI Search and add the following **secrets** here:

 ```cli
 dotnet user-secrets set "VectorStores:AzureAISearch:Endpoint" "https://<yourservice>.search.windows.net"
 dotnet user-secrets set "VectorStores:AzureAISearch:ApiKey" "<yoursecret>"
 ```

-### Azure CosmosDB MongoDB
+### 2.7.
+Azure CosmosDB MongoDB

-If you want to use Azure CosmosDB MongoDB as your vector store, you will need to create an instance of Azure CosmosDB MongoDB and add
-the following secrets here:
+If you want to use **Azure CosmosDB MongoDB** as your vector store, you will need to create an instance of Azure CosmosDB MongoDB and add the following **secrets** here:

 ```cli
 dotnet user-secrets set "VectorStores:AzureCosmosDBMongoDB:ConnectionString" "<yourconnectionstring>" dotnet user-secrets set "VectorStores:AzureCosmosDBMongoDB:DatabaseName" "<yourdbname>"
 ```

-### Azure CosmosDB NoSQL
+### 2.8.
+Azure CosmosDB NoSQL

-If you want to use Azure CosmosDB NoSQL as your vector store, you will need to create an instance of Azure CosmosDB NoSQL and add
-the following secrets here:
+If you want to use **Azure CosmosDB NoSQL** as your vector store, you will need to create an instance of Azure CosmosDB NoSQL and add the following **secrets** here:

 ```cli
 dotnet user-secrets set "VectorStores:AzureCosmosDBNoSQL:ConnectionString" "<yourconnectionstring>" dotnet user-secrets set "VectorStores:AzureCosmosDBNoSQL:DatabaseName" "<yourdbname>"
 ```

-### Qdrant
+### 2.9.
+Qdrant

-If you want to use Qdrant as your vector store, you will need to have an instance of Qdrant available.
+If you want to use **Qdrant** as your vector store, you will need to have an instance of Qdrant available

-You can use the following command to start a Qdrant instance in docker, and this will work with the default configured settings:
+You can use the following command to start a **Qdrant instance in Docker**, and this will work with the default configured settings:

 ```cli
 docker run -d --name qdrant -p 6333:6333 -p 6334:6334 qdrant/qdrant:latest
 ```

-If you want to use a different instance of Qdrant, you can update the appsettings.json file or add the following secrets to reconfigure:
+If you want to use a **different instance of Qdrant**, you can update the **appsettings.json** file or add the following secrets to reconfigure:

 ```cli
 dotnet user-secrets set "VectorStores:Qdrant:Host" "<yourservice>"